One hundred pounds (British coin)

-The one hundred pound coin (£100) is a commemorative denomination of sterling coinage.
-Issued for the first time by the Royal Mint in 2015 and sold at face value, £100 coins hold legal tender status but are intended as collector's items and are rarely found in general circulation.
+The British one hundred pound piece (£100) is a commemorative denomination of sterling coinage made from over 99% silver with a nominal value of one hundred pounds sterling.
+Issued for the first time by the Royal Mint in 2015 and sold at face value, £100 coins hold legal tender status to unlimited amounts.
+They are intended as collector's items and are rarely found in general circulation.
 As of 1 November 2024, the silver content of each coin (in bullion quantities) was worth about £46.

 Design

 The designs which have appeared on the £100 coin's reverse are summarised in the table below.